stackb/scala-gazelle/README.md

 > NOTE: Use `bazel build //:java_index --output_groups=json` to produce the JSON
 > file if you want to inspect it.

 The `jars` attribute names dependencies that you want indexed at a _fine-grained_ level.
 Any label that provides `JavaInfo` will satisfy.

-The `platform_jars` is special: it indexes jars that are provided by the platform and do not need to be resolved to a label in rule `deps`.
+The `platform_jars` attribute is special: it indexes jars that are provided by the platform and do not need to be resolved to a label in rule `deps`.
 For example, if you import `java.util.Map`, no additional bazel label is required to use it.
 The `@bazel_tools//tools/jdk:platformclasspath` is the bazel rule that supplies these symbols.
 You can also add things like `@maven//:org_scala_lang_scala_library` or other toolchain-provided jars that never need to be explicitly stated in `deps`.